"...I realized that my role as a teacher would allow me to serve others, work with youth, and inspire others to appreciate Spanish..."

 Program of Study: Secondary Education Program

-Current position: Spanish teacher at Howard High School at Howard Public Schools in Maryland
+Current position: Spanish teacher at Howard High School in Maryland

 Although I began my career at Calvin College with an interest in Pre-Law and Spanish, I quickly cycled through a number of appealing disciplines (Psychology, Social Work, Political Science) until I arrived at Secondary Education my junior year at Calvin.
 I realized (late in the game) that my role as a teacher (and specifically a “Spanish” teacher) would allow me to serve others, work with youth, and inspire others to appreciate Spanish—three goals that consistently pervaded my college experience.
 Even at its weakest points, Calvin’s Education program was still effective, engaging, and exceptional, and I relished the opportunity to spend time with other students and faculty who shared a similar passion for educating today’s youth.
 Concurrently I had the pleasure of interacting with the faculty who make up the Spanish department, which is an incredibly talented and inspirational group.
 I enjoyed every minute of my experience at Calvin and feel that I have been adequately prepared and equipped to worship and serve God through my current profession and through the way I interact with others.

 I studied in Honduras during the fall of 2006 and in Mexico during Interim of 2008.
 Both experiences were equally challenging and enlightening, as they presented opportunities to learn Spanish in its natural context.
 After having had the chance to live and interact with native Spanish speakers on a daily basis for an extended period of time, I certainly believe it is the most effective and loving way to learn a language.
 I learned about both a language and the people who speak it, which are inseparable components of a culture.